enza252/aws-dev-associate/4-load-balancing-and-auto-scaling-groups.md

 3 Kinds of policies:

 Target Tracking Scaling
-- Simple and easy to set up
+- With target tracking scaling policies, you select a scaling metric and set a target value.
-- Example 1: I want average ASG CPU to stay around 40%.
+- Example: I want average ASG CPU to stay around 40%.
 If CPU usage exceeds 40% then we scale out, if below 40%, scale in.

 Simple/Step Scaling
+- With step scaling and simple scaling, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process.
 - Based on CloudWatch alarm triggers
 - More granular control of what to do when the limit is reached
 - When a CloudWatch alarm is triggered (e.g. average CPU of the group exceeds 70%), then specify number of units to add